royalbaswan/DBMS-I_Mini_Project/README.md

 7. Display the bowlers for Mumbai Indians team.
 8. How many all-rounders are there in each team, Display the teams with more than 4  all-rounder in descending order.

+**NOTE:** For ER Diagram,Tables, and all of the above information please refer to the DBMS-I Mini Project Info file uploaded in this repository.